svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 * Changelog spec
   * demo https://opticdev.github.io/changelog-spec-demo/
   * Building a Better API Specification https://useoptic.com/blog/chanelog-specs-part1

+> What is a specification?

+> Simple for humans to work with and provide a great developer experience.
+> Faithfully encode the interface of the API they describe.
+> Representative of the domain with rich abstractions that are useful for the task at hand (design, code generation, doc gen).
+> Stable.
+Breaking changes in complex specification are expensive for users and toolmakers.
+> Easy for tooling built on the spec to query the data they need.
+The interface should be stable for many years and the domain logic should not have to be replicated in tooling itself.

 > Many important questions can be answered with nothing but the facts ie "Which fields are required?"